Revitalising my site for 2025

 I'll give you the basics of the new site.

-It's running on Laravel 11.x and rendered completely with Blade – no Livewire, Vue or React.
+It's running on Laravel 11.x and rendered completely with Blade.
+There's a hint of Livewire for some interactive components, but it's not on every single page.
 I'm using Tailwind for the styling and have purposely kept things minimal.
 Here's a comparison between the old and new home pages.

 I found the content being on the right-hand side of a permanent sidebar annoying and the font weights felt wrong, so the new design goes back to a single column layout with everything flowing top-to-bottom.